West End Neighborhood

 *The first phase of the West End neighborhood efforts, which includes setting up infrastructure for the new residential colleges and burying overhead utilities, began mid-December 2017.
 Milestones are subject to change and will be updated monthly.
 Past milestones can be found in previous issues of the West End neighborhood newsletter.

-- Construction will continue at the RC-A site, as well as house sites 1, 2 and 3.
-Fences will have been erected prior to students returning to campus from winter break.
+- Construction continued at the RC-A site, as well as house sites 1, 2 and 3.
+Fences were erected prior to students returning to campus from winter break.
 Please visit the live update website for visuals of where fences will be located.

-- Complete primary utility work through West End neighborhood.
+- Primary utility work through West End neighborhood to be complete.

-- Community event space, Lambda Chi Alpha, Delta Kappa Epsilon and Kappa Sigma houses to be complete.
+- Community event space, Lambda Chi Alpha, Delta Kappa Epsilon and Kappa Sigma houses to be complete late December, and open for students in January.

 - Complete Residential College A (RC-A).